This article was first published on August 8, 2018 and has been edited and updated for accuracy and clarity.

 But there are times that we really need a car, and surely there is a right formula to own one?
 When buying a car, it all comes down to the cost, and the question that most people want to know is “what can I afford?”

 There’s a very simple formulation that can guide you on how much you should spend on a car, and don’t worry, it isn’t going to be a big number.
-It’s simple math: The car you can afford to buy is the one with a price that’s equivalent or less than your monthly gross salary x 12 months.
+It’s simple maths: The car you can afford to buy is the one with a price that’s equivalent or less than your monthly gross salary x 12 months.

 When it comes to buying a new car, the price of the vehicle is the most basic of expenses.
 What many people forget about buying a car is the total cost of ownership.
 It is important to keep in mind the total cost of ownership which includes running costs that aren’t limited to maintenance fees, petrol prices, toll prices, and even parking rates.